camptocamp/puppet-collectd/README.md

 }
 ```

+You'll also find more usage examples in `spec/fixtures/manifests/site.pp`.

 Be sure to have a look at the READMEs and comments in the files created under `/etc/collectd/` to make sense of how the configuration is structured.

 Classes and Defined Types